njsch/njsch.github.io/percussio.md

 thakaterekete dhiinagena dhatidhagenadhiinagena
 ```

-Unfortunately, he sadly passed away towards the very end of 2024. since he made such a big impact and my teacher learned from him for a while, I created a playlist containing some of my own performances that contain some of his kaidas, along with other videos of his own playing that reflect the technical intricacy of his own legacy.
+Unfortunately, he sadly passed away in December 2024. since he made such a big impact and my teacher learned from him for a while, I created a playlist containing some of my own performances that contain some of his kaidas, along with other videos of his own playing that reflect the technical intricacy of his own percussive legacy.
 You can view it below:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?si=RDRfTPu4t0Go_IdV&amp;list=PLrTs5zW4NdfOTOCT5b1PltWP4EvOHIUzB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Performances